 To: Academic Senate Faculty

 The purpose of this annual letter is to remind you how you can continue your professional lives after you have “retired” to emerita/us status.
 The unique UCLA Pathways to Retirement program allows senior faculty to make firm plans for continued campus engagement after retirement, and to plan-out up to two transitional years prior to retirement, at full pay.
-In light of COVID-19, and what it has introduced into our personal and professional lives, I hope this letter will provide additional guidance as to what may be available to you to aid in setting a Pathways Agreement.
-There is no reason to postpone any retirement plans you may have in the hope of some imminent “golden handshake.”
-At this time, no such incentive has been announced by the University, nor the UCLA campus.
-I am also not aware of any planning or serious discussion of such incentives.
+In light of the on-going uncertainty COVID-19 continues to bring to our personal and professional lives, I hope this letter will provide additional guidance as to what may be available to you to aid in setting a Pathways Agreement.

 - UC employees with 40 years of service receive pensions equal to their academic year basic salary.
-In fact, even those with fewer years of service find that reduced deductions and new income sources make up the difference.
+Even those with fewer years of service often find that their net income can increase, due to reduced deductions and new income sources.

-- The UC pension has a guaranteed annual cost of living increase (usually about 2%) that is not contingent on the financial health of the University.
+- The UC pension has a guaranteed annual cost of living allowance (usually about 2%) that is not contingent on the financial health of the University.

-- When you factor in income streams like Social Security, distributions from tax-deferred savings, and – for Senate faculty – the opportunity for Paid Recall for teaching and research, many emeriti find their total incomes rise substantially.
+- When you factor in income streams like Social Security, distributions from tax-deferred savings, and the opportunity for Paid Recall for teaching and research, many emeriti find their total incomes rise substantially.

 - Emeriti maintain full membership in the UCLA Faculty Senate, along with all the rights that Senate membership bestows.